gyllstromk/blargs/doc/index.rst

 ...    p.multiword('multi_arg') # --multi_arg hello world
 ...    p.enum('enum_arg')       #

-On occasions you may need to refer to a created argument as a variable.
+On occasions you may need to refer to a created argument to specify relationships.
 This can be done at creation time, or by a lookup.
+The
-The following:
+following:

 >>> with Parser(locals()) as p:
-...     arg1 = p.str('arg1')
+...     argument1 = p.str('arg1')

 is equivalent to:

 >>> with Parser(locals()) as p:
 ...     p.str('arg1')
-...     arg1 = p['arg1']
+...     argument1 = p['arg1']

+Note that ``argument1`` *does not* get the value of the parsed value; it represents the argument object itself.

 ..
 It is possible to specify new types via :func:`Option`:`cast`